mdiazcl/WriteUps/Forensics/htb_Diagnostic/readme.md

 The first step into this is to carefully read the description of the problem.
 This is also applicable to incident response!
 Always, **ALWAYS** listen to the people that were harmed or ther were victim with the cyberattack; they may provide crucial information about what might have happened.

 Thanks to the challenge description, we realize that there was a phishing campaign.
 The vector was a hyperlink to a file containing a supposedly "company layoffs" file.
-Usually, attackers use this strategy to get the attention to people.
+Usually, attackers use this strategy to get the attention of their victims.
 An email with a doc file containing privilege information? that's bait.

 ![bait](images/bait.gif)